Shadrock/first-leaflet-map/README.md

 1. Created a map variable
 2. Used `L.map()` to initialize the map object, passing it the id of the div where we want the map to go
 3. Used the `setView()` method to center the initial map view on Boston (latitude 42.35, longitude -71.08, and zoom level 13)
-4. Used `Used L.tileLayer()` to create a base layer of map tiles, specifying a URL template for the tile images.
+4. Used `L.tileLayer()` to create a base layer of map tiles, specifying a URL template for the tile images.
 In this case we're using MAPC's basemap, but there are many options out there. {z}/{x}/{y} is a template that Leaflet uses to find tiles at the correct zoom, x, and y coordinates.
 (See Anatomy of a Web Map).
 We also specified a few options: o	Attribution text to appear in the corner.
 Always properly attribute your map data! o	Maximum and minimum zoom levels.
 Some tile sets such as this one only cover a certain zoom range.
 These options prevent the user from zooming beyond that range and seeing a blank map.
 5. Used the `addTo()` method to add this tile layer to the map we just created

+<iframe src="https://shadrock.github.io/first-leaflet-map/leaflet_map.html" frameborder="0" width="200" height="200"> </iframe>

 ## More layers
 +-